-Ever noticed that no matter what time of year it is, you’re always needing to wipe your car windscreen with your sleeve, tissue and etc to create a little window of visibility?
+Ever noticed that no matter what time of year it is, you’re always needing to wipe your car windscreen with your sleeve, tissue and etc to create a little patch of clearness?
 Give or take, all that effort manages to do is give you 5 minutes of half decent clarity.
-Not only is this very annoying, it is very dangerous, firstly your eyes aren’t focused on the road, your hands are not on the steering wheel and ultimately, your attention is distracted away from the road.
+Not only are foggy car windows very annoying, it is very dangerous, firstly your eyes aren’t focused on the road, your hands are not on the steering wheel and ultimately, your attention is distracted from the road. (road safety)

 On any given cold day, moisture trapped inside your car, whether it’s excreting from your breathing or dew-covered shoes, becomes condensation as soon as it makes contact with your cold windows.
 The difference in temperate and moisture is what creates this hazy appearance, much like how kids breathe warm air on to the cooler window to scribble a smiley face against the foggy background.
 In this case, the fog created occurs in the interior of your car, which is why you are able to wipe/smear it while behind the wheel (which we strongly advise against).
 Here are some quick tips on how to manage this:

 1) Reduce the difference in temperature between outside and inside your car by lowering the temperature of your car interior.
 You can do this by winding your window down slightly or turning on the cool air for defrosting.
 But wait, are you saying that we should make the inside of the car colder when it is already freezing cold?
 Yes we are, uncomfortable indeed, but it works.